Self-Ensembling Gaussian Splatting for Few-Shot Novel View Synthesis: Method

 \subsection{Self-Ensembling in 3DGS}

-Given the temporal samples around the $\mathbf{\Delta}$-model, the next step in our pipeline is to construct an ensemble from these samples.
-Concretely, we train a separate 3DGS model, named the $\mathbf{\Sigma}$-model, on the posed images without perturbations.
-To prevent the $\mathbf{\Sigma}$-model from being trapped at a suboptimal solution, we guide the training of the $\mathbf{\Sigma}$-model with a regularization~\cite{zhang2024cor} formulated as
+Given the perturbed models derived from the $\mathbf{\Delta}$-model, the next step in our pipeline is to construct an ensemble from these models.
+To ensure efficiency, we perform self-ensembling during training.
+Concretely, we train a separate 3DGS model, named the $\mathbf{\Sigma}$-model, on the training views without perturbation.
+Its training is guided with an additional regularization formulated as

-where $\lambda=0.2$ is a predefined weight, $\mathcal{L}_{\text{D-SSIM}}$ denotes a D-SSIM term~\cite{kerbl20233d}, and $(\mathbf{I}^{t}_{\Sigma},\mathbf{I}^{t}_{\Delta})$ represent the images rendered from a pseudo view using the current $\mathbf{\Sigma}$-model and $\mathbf{\Delta}$-model, respectively.
+where $\lambda=0.2$ is a predefined weight, $\mathcal{L}_{\text{D-SSIM}}$ denotes a D-SSIM term~\cite{kerbl20233d}, and $(\mathbf{I}^{t}_{\Sigma},\mathbf{I}^{t}_{\Delta})$ represent the images rendered from a pseudo view using the current $\mathbf{\Sigma}$-model and the perturbed model, respectively.
 We also utilize a co-pruning strategy~\cite{zhang2024cor} to enhance the regularization.
-Therefore, the $\mathbf{\Sigma}$-model aggregates information from different samples in the parameter space, serving as an ensemble of 3DGS models.
+Therefore, the $\mathbf{\Sigma}$-model aggregates information from diverse perturbed models, functioning as an ensemble of 3DGS models.
 The final loss function during training is defined as

 where $\gamma=1$ by default and $\mathcal{L}_{\text{RGB}}$ represents a photometric loss over the training views.
 During testing, we keep the $\mathbf{\Sigma}$-model for novel view synthesis.
-Notably, compared with the previous approach~\cite{zhang2024cor}, our SE-GS inherently encodes a large number of 3DGS models without significant computational overhead, thereby enabling effective regularization efficiently.
-Furthermore, the regularization is carried out on pseudo views in a self-supervised manner, making it independent of additional information such as depth~\cite{li2024dngaussian,zhu2024fsgs}.
+Notably, compared with the previous approach~\cite{zhang2024cor}, our SE-GS inherently encodes diverse 3DGS models without significant computational overhead, thereby enabling efficient and effective regularization.
+Moreover, the regularization is applied on pseudo views in a self-supervised manner, making it independent of additional information such as depth~\cite{li2024dngaussian,zhu2024fsgs}.